How we test mattress protectors - it's so much more than sleeping on the job

 Given that you’ll spend at least one third of your life asleep, it’s important that you invest in sleep products that you can trust.
 That’s why how we test mattress protectors is such an important part of the review process.

-I have a standardised set of rigorous tests that I put every mattress protector through.
+Influenced by our wider policy on how we test products at woman&home, I have developed a standardised set of rigorous tests that I put every mattress protector through.
 That way, I know that when I write up reviews and collate a buying guide for the best mattress protectors, I’m really giving you a selection of the very best covers on the market.

 Along the way, these tests help me to answer all your burning questions for mattress toppers, from whether you should put an electric blanket underneath one, whether cooling mattress protectors really work, and the difference between a mattress protector and a mattress topper.
 Sleep can get very scientific, specific, and complex, which is why I make it my job to keep things simple.